pac4j/play-pac4j/README.md

 `http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.

-Notice that you define:

-1) an optional [`SessionStore`](https://github.com/pac4j/pac4j/wiki/SessionStore) using the `setSessionStore(sessionStore)` method (by default, the `PlayCacheStore` uses the Play cache to store pac4j data)

-2) a specific `HttpActionAdapter` to handle specific HTTP actions (like redirections, forbidden / unauthorized pages) via the `setHttpActionAdapter` method.
+Notice that you define a specific `HttpActionAdapter` to handle specific HTTP actions (like redirections, forbidden / unauthorized pages) via the `setHttpActionAdapter` method.
 The available implementation is the `DefaultHttpActionAdapter`, but you can subclass it to define your own HTTP 401 / 403 error pages for example.

 ### 3a) Protect urls per Action (`Secure`)